 These studio headphones feature an open-back design that’s both comfortable and free from unnatural reverbs.
-Speaking of the tonal profile, the HD 598 doesn’t focus too much on the low frequencies.
-Instead, Sennheiser opted to develop a pair of headphones which shine in the midrange.
+Speaking of the tonal profile, the HD 599 doesn’t focus too much on the low frequencies.
+Instead, Sennheiser opted to develop a pair of headphones which shines in the midrange.

 With the mid and treble frequencies being the focal points of tonal clarity, classical pieces sound fuller as each instrument is clearly distinguishable.
-The frequency response of 12 to 38,500Hz is spot-on even though the low 50ohm impedance means you may need an external amp to drive these headphones properly.
+The frequency response of 12 to 38,500Hz is spot-on, and the low 50 ohm impedance means you don't need an external amp to drive these headphones properly.

 In terms of comfort, Sennheiser spared no expenses.
 I’m a fan of velour ear cushions especially for when I have to wear some headphones for many hours.
 The headband has proper padding that reduces the amount of head pressure.

 The open-back design serves to both improve the comfort and the tonal profile of the headphones as it makes the music sound more natural as opposed to in your head.
 Still, the design of the ear cups still directs the music in your ears in a way that creates an in-room effect.